alexcarron/rock-estore/docs/DesignDoc.md

 We apply the Information Expert principle to our design with many of our domain entities.
 Our RockController class is an expert on managing rocks and their quantities.
 It includes methods for adding, removing, and updating rocks.

+#### Controllers
+Controllers are used when needed to make api calls to any of our objects instead of having the UI directly interact with our data.

 ![RockController UML Class Diagram](rock-controller-uml-class-diagram.png)

 The Rock class has its own price and description making it an expert in holding and providing information about rocks.